Get a free, no obligation personal loan quote with rates as low as 9.99%

 Many fake lenders will claim that loan insurance is mandatory for you to get the loan.
 However, loan insurance is not mandatory, and no legitimate lender will ever ask for a payment upfront.
 Asking for any kind of insurance or security deposit before a borrower receives their loan is illegal.

-This is such a pervasive issue that a recent study by Payments Canada found that over one in 10 Canadians experienced some form of payment fraud so far in 2024.
+This is such a pervasive issue that a recent study by Payments Canada found that over one in 10 Canadians experienced some form of payment fraud.
 A similar research project by Loans Canada indicated that 28% of respondents were charged loan insurance fees without giving their explicit consent.

 Know Your Rights